The Ultimate New York Comic-Con Guide

 Where is NY Comic-Con Hosted?

 The Javits Center plays home annually to the New York Comic-Con which is located just off the Hudson River, west of Mid-Town (Times Square) Manhattan.
 Why The Javits Center each year?
-It’s the only convention center which can house such an enormous event.
+It’s the only convention center that can house such an enormous event.
 And the Javits truly is sizeable.
 We’ll get to that.

 Where to Stay for New York Comic-Con